trevorwslee/ESP32SlidingPuzzle/README.md

 # Building and Uploading the Sketch

-As mentioned previously, although not necessary, the steps to build and update the sketch is via PlatformIO (an extension of VSCode).
+The steps to build and upload the sketch is via PlatformIO (an extension of VSCode).

 The configurations for developing and building of the sketch are basically written down in the `platformio.ini` file
 ```